 Australia and India are also involved in the Regional Comprehensive Economic Partnership negotiations – an ASEAN-centred proposal for a free trade area which would initially include the ten ASEAN member states and those countries which have existing FTAs with ASEAN.

 Australia–India CEO Forum

 The Australia–India CEO Forum is a mechanism for business from both countries to engage directly on ways to build the bilateral trade and investment relationship.
-The Forum held its first meeting in New Delhi in March 2012.
-The current co-chairs of the forum are Mr Sam Walsh, Chief Executive Officer of Rio Tinto, and Mr Gautam Adani, Chairman of Adani Group.
+The Forum most recently met in New Delhi in June 2015.
+The current co-chairs are Mr Sam Walsh, Chief Executive Officer of Rio Tinto, and Mr Gautam Adani, Chairman of Adani Group.
 The Forum includes Australian and Indian business chiefs from a broad range of sectors, including energy and resources, agribusiness, the financial sector, telecommunications, IT, education and pharmaceuticals.